hauchel/duco/doc/ESPSetup.md

 ## Wifi
-The password for the WiFi is micropythoN (note the upper-case N).
+The password for the WiFi hotspot (AP_IF) is micropythoN (note the upper-case N).
 Its IP address will be 192.168.4.1 once you connect to its network.
- This is not used and intentionally disabled
+This is not used and hots intentionally disabled in boot.py:

- From windows need to connect via wifi, then open putty
+    import network
+    wlan = network.WLAN(network.STA_IF)
+    wlan.active(True)
+    wlan.connect('FRITZ!Box 7312','30728671214167815478')
+    hots = network.WLAN(network.AP_IF)
+    hots.active(False)